Chair of the Board of Directors, Chair of the Finance Committee

 As an executive, Andre advised FTSE 100 companies and governmental bodies.
 Despite success in his professional life, Andre's passion and love lies with the connection between mental health and fitness.
 It is because of that connection that he is able to live fully today!
-This is the experience he brings to Mental Health Without Borders as he steer the financial and regulatory health of the organization.
+This is the experience he brings to Mental Health Without Borders as he steers the the organization.

 Andre holds degrees from the University of Edinburgh, the University of Oxford - Säid Business School, and continuing education from McGill University.
 He can be reached at firstname.lastname@example.org.